What to Do Once You've Collected Leads: Effective Lead Nurturing

 Other email marketing tools include HubSpot, EngageBay, Constant Contact, SendGrid, and Drip.

-With POWR Contacts, you can export your centralized contact list and import it to your chosen email marketing tool so that you can nurture your leads.
+With POWR Contacts, you can export your centralized contact list and import it into your chosen email marketing tool to nurture your leads.

 Here are three quick tips: